Murder in Reverse: Plot

-Tom Masterick works as a stevedore in Limehouse, London and is a married man with a young daughter.
-After discovering his wife has been having an affair with a man named Fred Smith, he fights him in a saloon bar which continues through the streets, before they both end up high on a docks crane, from which Smith falls.
-Following a police investigation and court trial, Masterick is sentenced to death for Smith's murder which he insists he did not commit, although this is commuted to 15 years imprisonment.
-Upon release, he seeks to find the truth about what happened to the murder "victim", who he is adamant he saw alive following his arrest.
-After his wife disappeared with her lover, their daughter Jill was adopted by a close friend and grew up with no memory of her real parents or early childhood.
+Tom Masterick, a stevedore in Limehouse, London, is married with a young daughter.
+He discovers that his wife has been having an affair with a man named Fred Smith.
+In a fit of rage, Masterick fights Smith in a saloon bar, and the fight spills out onto the streets, leading to a high stakes chase on a docks crane, which ends with Smith falling to his apparent death.
+Despite no body being found and Masterick 's insistence that he did not commit murder, he is found guilty and sentenced to death, which is later commuted to 15 years in prison, despite his insistence that he saw Smith alive after his apparent death.

-Masterick is friendly with a newspaper editor named Sullivan, who had unsuccessfully tried to change the public opinion of the case in favour of Masterick during his early incarceration.
-Sullivan had adopted his daughter, who had grown up living a happy life and he wishes for her not to learn of her true identity.
-Masterick agrees, expressing his only desire is to see real justice done and discover the truth about the fate of Smith.
-Jill, who is in a relationship with junior reporter Peter Rogers, becomes involved in the case and learns of Masterick's incarceration and miscarriage of justice, oblivious he is her real father.
+Upon his release, Masterick is determined to uncover the truth about Smith’s fate and the events that led to his wrongful imprisonment.
+He discovers that his wife had disappeared with Smith and that their daughter, Jill, had been adopted by Masterick's close friend and newspaper editor, Sullivan, who had tried unsuccessfully to change public opinion in Masterick's favour during his early incarceration.
+Sullivan fears that revealing the truth about Masterick's past could hurt Jill, who has no memory of her real parents.
+Jill, who is in a relationship with junior reporter Peter Rogers, becomes involved in the case and believes Masterick is the victim of a miscarriage of justice, oblivious he is her real father.

-Following a period of private investigation, Masterick finds his former wife, now abandoned by Smith and living a destitute life.
-She discloses the location of where Smith can be found but is unsuccessful in her attempt to reconcile with Masterick, who only desires justice for his wrongful incarceration.
+Following private investigation, Masterick finds his former wife, now abandoned by Smith and living in poverty.
+She advises where Smith can be found, but is unsuccessful in her attempt to reconcile with Masterick, who is only driven by his desire for justice and sets out to find Smith.

-Masterick finds Smith running a public house and upon Smith believing he is not out to avenge him, the two agree to split any compensation Masterick believes he will secure for his wrongful prison sentence.
-The pair visit the judge who originally presided over the case, who is entertaining guests at a dinner party.
-Masterick explains there has been a miscarriage of justice and the murder victim is alive and well, standing right next to him.
-Believing that the judge is unwilling to help Masterick clear his name due to the passage of time, Masterick shoots Smith in full view of the judge and his friends, murdering him.
+Masterick finds Smith running a public house and in an act of duplicity, convinces him that he is not out to avenge him.
+Following a conversation, the two agree to split any compensation that Masterick believes he will receive for his wrongful imprisonment.
+They visit Crossley, the prosecution barrister at Masterick's trial, now a judge, who is entertaining guests at a dinner party.
+Masterick explains that there has been a miscarriage of justice, and the victim is alive and well, standing next to him.
+However, the judge is unwilling to help, citing the passage of time and the legal technicalities surrounding the case.

-During the epilogue, Sullivan comments that Masterick cannot be convicted of the murder of Smith, as he has already served a 15 year prison sentence for his murder.
-The crime has in effect been a murder in reverse.
+Frustrated and desperate, Masterick fatally shoots Smith in front of the judge and his guests, seeking revenge for Smith's failure to come forward during the trial.
+In the epilogue, Sullivan remarks that Masterick cannot be convicted of murder since he already served a prison sentence for it.
+The killing was, in effect, a "murder in reverse."

 Cast

 Production

-The film is based on the story Query by Seamark and featured Dartmoor prison.
-It was among the first films directed by "prolific" director Montgomery Tully, who had previously worked on many short films during World War II.
+The film was shot at Elstree Studios, and on location including Dartmoor prison.
+It was among the first films directed by Montgomery Tully, who had previously worked on many short films during World War II.